Skip to contents

 Example 7: Duplicate region-product price pairs without aggregation

-estim_cpd() also provides the option to run the CPD method on the raw data, that is, keeping duplicate region-product pairs found in the raw data by setting weights = 'raw' argument; see estim_cpd() for more information.
+estim_cpd() also provides the option to run the CPD method on the raw data, that is, keeping duplicate region-product pairs found in the raw data by setting the weights argument to 'raw'; see estim_cpd() for more information.

 estim_cpd(weights = "raw") |>